bobby-didcoding/drf_course/steps/module_3.md

 ]
 ```

-6) Register - Go ahead and open /core/admin.py and paste in the follwing code to register the new models to the built in admin page.
+6) Register - Go ahead and open /core/admin.py and paste in the following code to register the new models to the built in admin page.

 ```
 from django.contrib import admin